hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 # Introduction

-The focus of this guide is to display the ease of integrating Hydra into [Deepnote](https://deepnote.com/docs) to perform analytics and predictions using Python scripts.
+The focus of this guide is to display the ease of integrating Hydra into [Deepnote](https://deepnote.com/docs) to perform analytics using Python scripts which can be used to anticipate customer behavior, improve operational efficiency and enhance your business decisions.

-A simple salary dataset was chosen with two columns 'Years of experience' and 'Salary' to make predictions.
+To cater to a broad audience, the data and KPIs were chosen to be as agnostic as possible.
+We will leverage a simple salary dataset on [Kaggle](https://www.kaggle.com/datasets/rsadiq/salary) with two columns:

+  * 'Years of experience'
+  * 'Salary'

+Your datasets will likely differ in scope and complexity, but this will hopefully serve as a general tutorial on how to leverage your data with Hydra & Deepnote for predictive analytics.

 ## Setup

-* Ensure you have the details of your Hydra instance handy by creating a data warehouse in Hydra as shown in the [Setup guide](https://docs.hydra.so/getting-started/setup-guide).
+* Ensure you have your Hydra login details handy or follow the [Setup guide](https://docs.hydra.so/getting-started/setup-guide) to create your initial Hydra data warehouse.

 * Sign up for your free instance at [Deepnote](https://deepnote.com/sign-up)

 ### Building the table with Hydra